Find Affordable College Courses

 Boston, MA

-With a ranking of #8, Boston University did quite well on this year’s best schools for classical languages and literature students working on their bachelor’s degree.
-Located in the large city of Boston, Boston U is a private not-for-profit college with a very large student population.
+Boston University landed the #8 spot in the 2023 rankings for the best bachelor’s degree classical languages and literature programs.
+Located in the city of Boston, Boston U is a private not-for-profit college with a fairly large student population.

 Full Classical Languages & Literature at Boston University Report

-With a ranking of #9, University of Rhode Island did quite well on this year’s best schools for classical languages and literature students working on their bachelor’s degree.
-Located in the suburb of Kingston, URI is a public school with a fairly large student population.
+University of Rhode Island landed the #9 spot in the 2023 rankings for the best bachelor’s degree classical languages and literature programs.
+Located in the large suburb of Kingston, URI is a public school with a large student population.

 #10